 Build an App Using Only AI (No Code Required)

-This tutorial shows you how to build and deploy a production-ready SaaS app using only natural language prompts.
-No coding knowledge required—you’ll use Varity’s MCP server in Cursor or Claude Code to handle everything from scaffolding to deployment to monetization.
+This tutorial shows you how to build and deploy an app using only natural language prompts.
+You’ll use your AI editor (Cursor or Claude Code) to write the app, then use Varity’s MCP server to handle setup checks, the deploy workflow, and status checks.

 What You’ll Build